vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 (Soc.
 I, Ch.
 XII

 if able, donate golden fruits, a cow with calf, a field, a a mansion, clothes, copper vessel and coral; if poor feed brāhmaṇas on fruits and powdered sesame and donate silver fruits; performer is freed from poverty and hardship and goes to world of Sun; KKV 117-121, HV I. 731-734 (from Bhay.
 I. 64.
 36-61; (3) on Mārg. śu.
 5 observe niyamas, on 6th fast, donate a golden lotus and a fruit with sugar with 'may the Sun be pleased with me'; on 7th feed brāhmaṇas on meal with milk; he should give one kind of fruit from this day to kr.
-5th; do this for a year using different names of Sun in each month; at year's end honour a brahmana and his wife with clothes, jar, sugar, golden lotus and fruit; performer becomes free from sins and goes to suryaloka; Mat.
+5th; do this for a year using different names of Sun in each month; at year's end honour a brāhmaṇa and his wife with clothes, jar, sugar, golden lotus and fruit; performer becomes free from sins and goes to suryaloka; Mat.
 76. 1-13 q. in KKV 213-214 (without name), HV I. 743-44

 (from Pad.
 V. 21.
 249–262).
 Phalāhāraharipriyavrata–Vi.
 Dh.
 III.
 149. 1-10 (This is a